bahrus/metamorf/README.md

 Web servers have been moving away from tightly coupling their output to the UI -- first with AJAX (where X stands for XML), then with JSON.

-Making the web server tightly coupled to a specific design library may be a hard sell.
+Making the web server tightly coupled to a specific design library may be a hard sell in some cases.
 Plus how to elegantly show the initial list without fancy, throwaway css tied to showing the markup above as a list?

 So alternative: